 PREAMBLE

 IN ADOPTING THIS POLICY FOR ARTICLES OF LOCAL CAMPUS GOVERNMENT FOR THE UNIVERSITY OF ARKANSAS, FAYETTEVILLE, THE BOARD OF TRUSTEES, ON ITS OWN MOTION, MAY AT ANY TIME REVIEW, AMEND, REVISE, OVERRULE OR AFFIRM ANY MATTER, POLICY, RESOLUTION OR LEGISLATION THAT MAY BE ADOPTED BY ANY GROUP REFERRED TO HEREINAFTER.
+THESE ARTICLES ARE ADOPTED PURSUANT TO BOARD OF TRUSTEES POLICY 100.4.III.5.

 ARTICLE I - THE FACULTY